isabella232/experience-manager-headless-adaptive-forms.es-ES/help/enable-headless-adaptive-forms-and-core-components-on-forms-cloud-service.md

 ---
-title: Habilitar Forms adaptable sin encabezado en AEM Forms as a Cloud Service
+title: Habilitación de formularios adaptables sin encabezado en AEM Forms as a Cloud Service
 seo-title: Step-by-Step Guide for enabling Headless Adaptive Forms on AEM Forms as a Cloud Service
-description: Aprenda a habilitar formularios adaptables sin encabezado en AEM Forms as a Cloud Service con nuestra guía paso a paso.
+description: Obtenga información sobre cómo habilitar los formularios adaptables sin encabezado en AEM Forms as a Cloud Service con nuestra guía paso a paso.
 Nuestro tutorial le guiará por el proceso, lo que facilita habilitar esta potente función para su entorno de AEM Forms.
 seo-description: Learn how to enable headless adaptive forms on AEM Forms as a Cloud Service with our step-by-step guide.
 Our tutorial walks you through the process, making it easy to enable this powerful feature for your AEM Forms environment.
 solution: Experience Manager Forms
 feature: Adaptive Forms